DrKilobyte/Omicron/README.md

 # Omicron
-Omicron is an imperative Turing-complete interpreted programming language written in Python.<br>
+Omicron is a Turing-complete interpreted programming language written in Python.<br>
 Compiled to a standalone executable with Nuitka.

 <b>NOTICE</b><br>